ijenny77/DesignNest/README.md

 # 🌟 Project Title

 ## 📌 Description
-This project is a UI/UX design created in Figma.
+This project is a first UI/UX design created in Figma.
 It demonstrates the layout and interaction of a modern application interface.

 ## 🎨 Prototype Link